sampsyo/cs6120/content/blog/2019-11-13-trace-gen-llvm/index.md

 ## Background

 Trace-based compilers have found many use cases in computer systems.
 In tracing compilers, a loop body is compiled to only execute a single path (a trace) from the beginning of the loop body to the end.
-A trace is a single basic block with the original branches removed.
-Fewer branches can have a significant performance impact.
+A trace, by definition, is a single basic block with the original branches removed.
+The reduction in branches can have a significant performance impact in many architectures.

 <img src="tracing-jit.png" alt="Tracing" width="20%">